arobirosa/computer-repair-ai-assistant-prolog/README.md

 - [ ] An user without training can use the assistant
 - [ ] An user with simple steps can add new causes and symptoms
 - [ ] The messages and inputs can be internationalised in different languages
-- [ ] The assistant works on Windows
+- [ ] The assistant works on Windows or can be used with a browser
 - [ ] Automatic tests for the assistant can be written

 ## Should Have